 - Your mind wanders to your ex: This is extremely normal.
 Don’t read too much into it.
 Snap out of it, and consciously bring yourself back

-- Your compare your new partner with your ex-spouse: This too is normal.
+- You compare your new partner with your ex-spouse: This too is normal.
 However, your new partner deserves a fair chance.
-Look your partner in the eye, talk to them and try being in the present
+Look your partner in the eye, talk to them and try being in the present in the moment

 5. Try new things

-Maybe you and your partner did things in a different way but the new persons wants to change things up a bit.
-You might get too comfortable in your old ways.
-But it is time for change.
-You must let different people and different experiences come in.
+Maybe you and your partner did things a certain way and the person you’re now dating has a whole different approach.
+You might be too set in your old ways.
+But it is time for a change.
+You must let different people and different experiences in.
 Megha says, “Don’t go with the assumption that sex is going to be the same with every person.
 Be open to change.”
 Here are some other things to keep in mind:

-- Be open to the sexual expectation your new dating partner has
+- Be open to the sexual expectations of your new partner

 - Be open to listening to them or trying out new things if it feels comfortable to you